Frequently Asked Questions

 .....DO BIRTHPARENTS WANT AN "OPEN" ADOPTION?

-There are, however, many birthmothers who prefer traditional closed adoptions, or who will consider receiving limited identifying information about the PAPs, and agree to limited or no continuing communication after the adoption.
+There are, however, many potential birthmothers who prefer traditional closed adoptions, or who will consider receiving limited identifying information about the PAPs, and agree to limited or no continuing communication after the adoption.

 AdoptLink considers everyone's desires concerning adoption during the interviewing and referral process.